heptarch/heptarch.github.io/drafts/tarkovsky.md

 Via di San Niccolò is a crabbed, serpentine network of alleys, wandering like the handwriting of a drunken lover---at once intimate and disorienting---across the parchment of the Oltrarno quarter.
-It is a great favourite of locals, who slyly regard each other over their amari, from neighbouring bars, as the sun sets and shadows slink down the alleys and past the melancholy tower of San Niccolò, a somnolent giant emerging from the piazza of Giuseppe Poggi.
+It is a great favourite of locals; slyly regarding each other over their amari, they watch from neighbouring bars as the sun sets and shadows slink down the alleys and past the melancholy tower of San Niccolò, that somnolent giant emerging from the piazza Giuseppe Poggi.
 It is a place of secrets.
-Let me show you one of them.
+Come, let me show you one of them.

 I spent the summer of 2012 as a student archivist at the Andrei Tarkovsky International Institute, situated at 91, Via di San